tango-controls/rfc/9/README.md

 * To specify expected data format for attributes, commands and pipes.

-* To display in the same way a numeric values read from a device when some of them are using big-endian encoding and other use little-endian encoding.
+* To display in the same way a numeric value read from a device when some of them are using big-endian encoding and others use little-endian encoding.

 * To limit information processed to a practical level by choosing a Data Type of certain precision.
   For example, a value of Data Type DevShort typically provides less precise information and consumes less computing